mstunda/motor-visual-type2-excel/README.md

 This tool allows viewing the vecotr value development graphically one sample at a time.
 By browsing through the simulation, the value development is animated under full control of the viewer.

-The interface is built using Python 3.7 and the TkInter library.
-To produce the space vector values simulation data must be exported from Matlab Simulink in spreadsheet format (.xlsx).

 A full description of the tool can be found in:
 | | | |
 |-|-|-|
 |  | M. Stunda, "Graphical Tool for Browsing Motor Control Simulation Data in the Space Vector Domain," _2019 IEEE 7th IEEE Workshop on Advances in Information, Electronic and Electrical Engineering (AIEEE)_, Liepaja, Latvia, 2019, pp. 1-5. https://ieeexplore.ieee.org/document/8976934
 |  |

+### Running the code
+The graphical interface is built using _Python 3.7_ and the _TkInter_ library.
+To produce the space vector values, simulation data must be exported from Matlab Simulink in spreadsheet (_.xlsx_) format using "_To Workspace_".
+The column indentifiers and simulation length must be modified within the code to match the spreadsheet contents.

+A sample spreadsheet is added to run the code instantly.
+Loading it might take a while.

+For a quick and easy isolated _Python 3.x_ setup the [_Miniconda_](https://docs.conda.io/en/latest/miniconda.html) installer and the _Spyder_ IDE can be recommended.

+If not yet installed, the following Python packages will be required:
+* _xlrd_ and _pandas_ for reading the spreadsheet
+* _tk_ for building the GUI.

 ### User input
 The user only has conrol over the timepoint within the simulation.
 This is manipulated by four differently scaled sliders.
 By using diferent sliders, different processes can be observed best.